locovamos/llm-workflow-tool/README.md

 Get a short, clear, and patient-friendly answer like:

-> *Common symptoms of diabetes include:
+> Common symptoms of diabetes include:
+>

-- Increased thirst
+> - Increased thirst
-- Frequent urination
+> - Frequent urination
-- Extreme hunger
+> - Extreme hunger
-- Unexplained weight loss
+> - Unexplained weight loss
-- Fatigue
+> - Fatigue
-- Blurry vision
+> - Blurry vision
-- Slow-healing cuts or infections
+> - Slow-healing cuts or infections
-- Tingling or numbness in hands/feet
+> - Tingling or numbness in hands/feet
+>
-If you notice these signs, see a doctor for a check-up.
-Early detection helps manage diabetes better.*
+> If you notice these signs, see a doctor for a check-up.
+Early detection helps manage diabetes better.

----

 ## 🛡️ Disclaimer